-Located in the heart of California’s capital city, Policy in Motion is certified as an Underutilized Disadvantaged Business Enterprise and focused exclusively on livability policy analysis, education and implementation as it pertains to integrated transportation and land use plans/projects which improve transportation choices and system efficiency while fostering the growth of beautiful communities and a healthy planet.
+Located in the heart of California’s capital city for nearly a decade and now based in San Diego, Policy in Motion is a small, woman-owned business focused exclusively on livability policy analysis, education and implementation as it pertains to integrated transportation and land use plans/projects which improve transportation choices and system efficiency while fostering the growth of beautiful communities and a healthy planet.

 Policy in Motion offers services in crafting and implementing transportation plans and regulatory frameworks which work toward complete community sustainability and people-oriented development facilitating access to affordable living near quality jobs, food, schools and health services.

 Lauren Michele, Principal/Founder of Policy in Motion, earned her Master’s of Science degree from the UC Davis Institute of Transportation Studies after working as a transportation planning professional in Sacramento at Fehr & Peers for several years, a climate change policy analyst in Washington D.C. at the Center for Clean Air Policy, and an air quality program assistant at the Sacramento Metropolitan Air Quality Management District.
 Her background extends from in-classroom teaching of undergraduate courses in Transportation Policy to experiential learning while living and researching multi-modal transportation planning in Europe.

 Lauren Michele has built strategic relationships at the state and federal level which aided her work as a transportation and climate change policy analyst at the UC Davis Urban Land Use and Transportation Center (ULTRANS) – focusing on the links between California’s Senate Bill 375 and developing federal climate/energy legislation and the transportation reauthorization.